xMdb/unstable-fusion/README.md

 ## Frontend/Web Client

-The frontend is statically built with React + Vite and provides a user-friendly interface for interacting with the backend API.
+The frontend is statically built with TypeScript + React + Vite and provides a user-friendly interface for interacting with the backend API.
 It interfaces with all of the REST API endpoints.
-The frontend is served by FastAPI as static files.
+The frontend is served by FastAPI as static files built during the Docker build.